This archaeologist dives to VOC ship De Rooswijk

 Manders is one of only a dozen maritime archaeologists in the Netherlands, a small club among thirteen hundred or so 'standard' archaeologists.
 Underwater work is very technical, he explains.
 'With your diving suit you are a kind of construction worker under the sea.
 His first dive was in the Waddenzee on the ‘Scheurrak SO1’, a 16th-century grain ship that sank on Christmas Eve 1593, and that was completely excavated between 1989 and 1997, although the remains of the wreck are still under watre.
 'That's where I learned all the methods and techniques for diving in deeper waters.'

-How De Rooswijk was wrecked in 1740 (source: RCE)This video can not be shown because you did not accept cookies.
-You can leave our website to view this video.
+How De Rooswijk was wrecked in 1740 (source: RCE)This video cannot be shown because you did not accept cookies.
+Please accept cookies or leave our website to view this video.

 Diving to a ship like De Rooswijk is like going in a time machine, Manders writes.
 Very different from on land, where you only have to look up to see the modern world.
 It's almost like making a journey in space.
 All sound disappears, you find yourself in a different dimension, and you only see small sections of the environment through your dive helmet.
 That makes it very mystical.
 There were days when visibility was very good, and you saw the canons standing straight up, and the big anchors lying on the sea bed.
 You could get a good picture of the ship and the tragedy of the disaster.